Total Sports Entertainment

-TSE Services (Total Sports Entertainment, Total Sports Services) is a sports entertainment and game software company.
-TSE offers sports franchise consulting, A/V production and equipment integration, and game operations and sponsorship sales systems management software.
+TSE Services (Total Sports Entertainment, Total Sports Services) was a sports entertainment and game software company.
+TSE works in the field of sports franchise consulting, A/V production and equipment integration,game operations and sponsorship sales systems management software.

-TSE's equipment division provides audio/video production systems design and integration.
-TSE's Management Solutions division provides event management technology including TSE GameTime ScriptPRO, a game management solution for building and executing event scripts and schedules, and SponsorPRO, a sponsorship sales automation system used to organize, execute, and track sponsorship inventory.
-TSE has sold its services to teams such as the Binghamton Mets as well as the Wilmington Blue Rocks.
+TSE's equipment division provided audio/video production systems design and integration.
+TSE's Management Solutions division provided event management technology including TSE GameTime ScriptPRO, a game management solution for building and executing event scripts and schedules, and SponsorPRO, a sponsorship sales automation system used to organize, execute, and track sponsorship inventory.
+TSE sold its services to teams such as the Binghamton Mets as well as the Wilmington Blue Rocks.

 Management Systems Division

 In March 2011, TSE upgraded the company's technology platform with the implementation of CoSentry's secure cloud computing network.

 TSE GameTime ScriptPRO

 GameTime ScriptPRO is a patented internet based event management software program used by teams and schools of all levels to streamline events, produce scripts, and generate reports.
 The customizable interface allows users to build their accounts based on their specific needs.
 ScriptPRO is designed to prevent scripting errors, save time building event schedules, and enhance the efficiency of the production as a whole.
 The multi-user system allows real time changes to be viewed system wide.
 The changes can be made on any device with an internet connection including smart phones.
 Since 2007 over 40,000 games have been produced by ScriptPRO.

 Current GameTime users include: San Francisco Giants, Denver Broncos, Miami Heat, and Vancouver Canucks.